Motivational Interviewing For Addiction Treatment

 - MI is ideal for all populations regardless of gender, age, or problem severity and shows the greatest impact in minority populations when compared to other common substance use disorder treatments..

 All in all, there is a large body of research that consistently supports MI as an effective, evidence-based practice.
 The longer this type of treatment is implemented, the more significant and long-lasting the results tend to be.
 Especially when used as a prelude of in addition to other forms of treatment, MI is a particularly successful form of treatment.
 It is also very diverse and adaptable, making it a desirable form of treatment for anyone looking for mental health and substance abuse disorder treatment.
-If you or a loved one are struggling with an addiction, speak with a dedicated treatment expert today about the best treatment options for you.
+If you or a loved one are struggling with an addiction, speak with a treatment provider today.